swapnilogale/swapnil/content/projects/contributions/redoclyoss.md

 - Work as a communication liaison between Google and Redocly on all matters related to Season of Docs 2021 program.
 - Work with technical writers and the open source community around promotion, setting expectations and deliverables for the program.
-- Mentor technical writers working on Redocly open-source projects (Redoc and OpenAPI cli)
+- Mentor technical writers working on Redocly open-source projects (Redoc and OpenAPI cli).

 ### Key learnings and deliverables